linode/docs/docs/databases/elasticsearch/elastic-stack-apache-debian-8.md

     for i in `seq 1 5` ; do curl localhost ; sleep 0.2 ; done

 Next, open Kibana in your browser.
-Kibana listens for requests on port 5601, so depending on your Linode's configuration, you may need to open this port in your firewall configuration, or port-forward it through ssh.
+Kibana listens for requests on port 5601, so depending on your Linode's configuration, you may need to port-forward it through ssh.
 The landing page should look similar to the following:

 ![Kibana 5 Index Pattern Configuration](/docs/assets/elastic-stack-debian-8-kibana-index-pattern.png)